CQCL/qujax/README.md

 # quax

 Represent a (parameterised) quantum circuit as a pure [JAX](https://github.com/google/jax) function that takes as input any parameters of the circuit and outputs a _statetensor_.
-The statetensor can then be used downstream for exact expectations, gradients or sampling.
+The statetensor encodes all $2^N$ amplitudes of the quantum state and can then be used downstream for exact expectations, gradients or sampling.

 A [JAX](https://github.com/google/jax) implementation of a quantum circuit is useful